Machine Learning Engineer (m/f/d). A competency profile.

 An emerging interest in Natural Language Processing.

 The profile is very technical.
-As you can see, we took care to highlight that she has years of experience and has done critical tasks repeatedly.
+As you can see, we highlighted that she has years of experience and has repeatedly done critical tasks.
 You are looking at a Senior-level must-have profile for any company deploying.
-It was built as part of the AI Guild career development program.

 Focus: What is in and what has been left out?